Iraneus/betamedneed/_services/doctors.md

 **Physiotherapists**

 **Speech Therapists**

+**Occupational Therapist**

 **Optometrists**

 **Neuroscientists**

-As soon as the order and payment method is confirmed if required, you can have the appointment reserved within 30 minutes or at a suitable time.
+As soon as the order and payment method is confirmed if required, you can have an appointment booked within 30 minutes or at a suitable time.